sunshine-cid/rpi-unbird/README.md

 At it's most fundamental level an rpi-unbird device can be considered an electronic game call device/speaker combo.
 Hunting birds is illegal in many juristictions.
 Be sure you know the laws in your area.

-Instructions for build - <sub>Difficulty: Semi-Moderate (requires experience building and configuring a raspberry pi)</sub>
+Instructions for build - <sub>Difficulty: Semi-Easy (must build and configuring a raspberry pi)</sub>
 ----------
 Items Required: